addrummond/jsockd/docs/ssr_with_react_19.md

 # SSR with React 19

-This example demonstrates server-side rendering (SSR) of a simple React 19 component using `jsockd` to run the server-side JavaScript code.
-The example includes setting up a basic HTTP server in Go that serves the rendered HTML and a client-side bundle to hydrate the React component on the client.
+This example demonstrates using the Go JSockD client for server-side rendering (SSR) of a simple React 19 component  The example includes setting up a basic HTTP server in Go that serves the rendered HTML and a client-side bundle to hydrate the React component on the client.

 ## Creating the React project

-* Install the latest version of `jsockd` in your PATH.
+Install the latest version of `jsockd` in your `PATH`.

-* Create project dir and install dependencies:
+Create project dir and install dependencies:

 ```sh
 mkdir react-ssr-example && cd react-ssr-example